railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 Access Rights to Objects
 ------------------------

-The menu access rights determine who can access which menu, but doesn't define what you can do once you're in the menu.
+The menu access rights determine who can access which menu, but does not define what you can do once you are in the menu.

 Access controls on the objects give you the possibility of defining what your users have the right to do with your data when they get access to it.
 Access control of objects is structured the same